Skip to content

 top-6 fused signals, RLS-filtered to yours

-prompt assembly → Claude Sonnet 4.6 → answer
+prompt assembly → DeepSeek LLM → answer

 Row written to rag_query_logs